Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-1_Introduction_Marshall-Rosenberg_transcript.md

 #### What skills are necessary to live compassionately?

 [11:54]
 Then I saw that the skills that seemed necessary to live compassionately we're quite different than the skills that we were taught.
 Then when I asked myself, why is that?
-Then the professor that I mentioned, his words came to me that we were educated, to contribute to the structures we were living, and then these structures, or **structures in which people claim to be superiors and know what's right for others, and to impose what they believe is right on the others, that way of living requires a certain way of thinking, communicating and using power.** I saw that that was the problem, that what created violence was a certain way of thinking, a certain language and certain way of using power.
+Then the professor that I mentioned, his words came to me that we were educated, to contribute to the structures we were living, and then these **structures in which people claim to be superiors and know what's right for others, and to impose what they believe is right on the others, that way of living requires a certain way of thinking, communicating and using power.** I saw that that was the problem, that what created violence was a certain way of thinking, a certain language and certain way of using power.

 Then I asked myself,